pablode/gatling/README.md

 ### Build

-You need to build and install version 21.05 of Pixar's <a href="https://github.com/PixarAnimationStudios/USD">USD Framework</a>.
+You need to build and install version 21.05 of Pixar's <a href="https://github.com/PixarAnimationStudios/USD">USD Framework</a> with MaterialX support enabled.
 Additionally, CMake 3.14+, a C11 compiler and the Vulkan SDK are required.

 Clone the project and set up a build folder: